ibm-cloud-docs/vpc/about-confidential-computing.md

 ## {{site.data.keyword.hpvs}} for VPC
 {: #about-hyper-protect-virtual-servers-for-vpc}

 The {{site.data.keyword.hpvs}} for VPC takes advantage of the IBM Secure Execution for Linux to provide a boundary around each instance and provides the following benefits:

+- Select Availability
+   For the Hyper Protect Virtual Server instances, the profiles are available in the US South (Dallas), Japan (Tokyo), Brazil (São Paulo), Spain (Madrid), Canada (Toronto), United Kingdom (London), Germany (Frankfurt), and US East (Washington DC) regions.

 - Secure Execution boundary for protection from internal and external threats